Chorus/Note-Documentation/docs/MainNavigation.md

 ---
-id: GettingStarted
+id: MainNavigation
-title: Getting Started
+title: Main Navigation
-sidebar_label: Getting Started
+sidebar_label: Main Navigation
 ---
 The main navigation is divided into two components: **Sessions** and **Students**.